 Current NMSU graduate students can take the OTLGC program.
 However, the decision about if and how OTL courses factor into a degree plan, or not, is decided by the department issuing the graduate degree.
-It’s highly recommended you meet with your graduate advisor before you start the OTL program.
+It’s highly recommended you meet with your graduate advisor before you start the OTLGC program.
 You will either have to complete the OTLGC before or during the same semester you complete your graduate degree.
 If you start the OTLGC during your graduate degree program you cannot complete the OTLGC after completing your graduate degree.
-If you start the OTL program after completing your graduate degree, there isn’t a conflict.
+If you start the OTLGC program after completing your graduate degree, there isn’t a conflict.

 What is Quality Matters?

 Quality Matters (QM) is a nationally-recognized peer review process that certifies the quality of online and blended course design.
 Seven of the OTL course have gone through the QM peer review process and are recognized as meeting QM standards.
 The five OTL core courses EDLT 560, 575, 580*, 590, & 592, as well as EDLT 581* and EDLT 579, are all Quality Matters Recognized Courses.

 *EDLT 581 can be substituted for EDLT 580.

 Benefits from earning a Graduate Certificate in Online Teaching and Learning include: